 2015 Total Silver Demand – Physical Silver Investment = 160 Moz

-Basically, the big increase in total U.S. silver demand has come from the surge in American physical silver investment since 1999.
+The big increase in total U.S. silver demand has come from the surge in American physical silver investment since 1999.

 One more very interesting data point.
 According to GFMS, Americans purchased 2.3 Moz of physical gold investment versus 100 Moz of physical silver investment in 2015.
-Thus, for every once of physical gold Americans invested in 2015, they purchased 43 oz of silver.
+Thus, for every ounce of physical gold Americans invested in 2015, they purchased 43 oz of silver.

-The data and figures shown above presents a serious situation for Americans who want to invest in silver when the highly inflated paper markets crack…. and crack they will.
+The data and figures shown above present a serious situation for Americans who want to invest in silver when the highly inflated paper markets crack…. and crack they will.
 Today, we are watching the gold and silver price surge higher while the Dow Jones Index falls 150 points from its CLIFF upon the MOUNTAIN OF DEBT that it rests.

 I have to tell you all, this will get very ugly when the markets finally succumb to the forces of gravity and the true fundamental financial laws… which we haven’t followed for quite some time.
 And yes, keep an eye on the ENERGY MARKETS.

-Even though the DRILLING RIG GERBILS are running faster to produce more oil in the United States currenty, this is not sustainable over the long haul.
+Even though the DRILLING RIG GERBILS are running faster to produce more oil in the United States currently, this is not sustainable over the long haul.
 Unfortunately, there is a lot of LOUSY ENERGY ANALYSIS in the media which is misleading investors to believe the earth has a CREAMY NOUGAT CENTER of oil…. for the taking.
 Thanks to James Howard Kunstler for that wonderful definition of abiotic oil.